 Two useful sources of (generally) good overview articles for many of the central topics in this course are the Encyclopedia of Philosophy, edited by Paul Edwards (eight volumes, plus a 1996 Supplement, edited by Donald M. Borchert; call number: B41 .E5), and the Routledge Encyclopedia of Philosophy, edited by Edward Craig (ten volumes; call number: B51 .R68).
-A copy of the former is available in the Reference room of Norlin Library.
-Copies of the latter are stored offsite.)
+Copies of both of these encyclopedias are available in the Reference room of Norlin Library.